-- Instead of regular yogurt, look for yogurt with live/active bacterial cultures.
+- Look for yogurt or kefir with live/active bacterial cultures.
 The digestive process with these cultures lowers the lactose content that actually enters your system, so you may tolerate it better.

 - Try harder, aged cheeses (like pecorino and Parmesan), which have less lactose than regular cheeses.
 A hint: look at “sugars” on the nutrition label.
 If the number is 0, then there’s no lactose in the cheese.